Novactive/Nova-eZPlatform-Bundles/components/Accelerator/documentation/INSTALL.md

 ## Installation steps

-Add the lib to your composer.json, run `composer require novactive/ezaccelerator` to refresh dependencies:
+Add the lib to your composer.json, run `composer require novactive/ezaccelerator` to refresh dependencies.

 ## Configuration